Is Popcorn Keto Friendly? What to Know About the Carbs in Popcorn

 When you are on a keto diet, popcorn becomes even more of a question mark.
 “Is popcorn keto-friendly?”
 This might be a question that’s bubbling around in your head.

 Well, the answer is, it depends.
 Like everything else, the answer isn’t straightforward.
 Is it ever, though?

-There are many different kinds of popcorns on the market right now and that’s where the complication arises.
+There are many different kinds of popcorn on the market right now, and that’s where the complication arises.

 If you are interested in learning more about popcorn and if it is keto-friendly, read on!

 Have you ever wondered where popcorn began its journey?
 Wonder no more.
 Apparently, popcorn is at least 5,600 years old!

 In 1948, a couple of researchers found small heads of corn and individually popped kernels in a cave in New Mexico known as the ‘Bat Cave.’

 Not only is there a history of Mexicans popping kernels, but also Native Americans.
 The history of popcorn goes a long way in North America.
 No wonder popcorn has become a ubiquitous snack among Americans.

 You can’t imagine watching a movie nowadays without a tub of buttered popcorn beside you.

 A crazy stat for you.
 According to the Popcorn Board, Americans eat 13 billion quarts of popped corn every year, or 42 quarts per person.
 Astounding!